Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 #### 《Give Me Beauty...
 Or Give Me Death!》
 - 《Ett》
 - 《Hello Scotland》
-- ❤《Final Touch / Hidden Agenda》
+- 👍《Final Touch / Hidden Agenda》
 - 《He Came, He Stayed, He fell》
 - 《Tomorrow My Friend...》
 - 《We'll Meet in the End》
 ### Explosions In The Sky
 #### This World Is Not A Cold Dead Place
 - 《First Breath After Coma》
-- ❤《The Only Moment We Were Alone》
+- 👍《The Only Moment We Were Alone》
-- ❤《Six Days At The Bottom Of The Ocean》
+- 👍《Six Days At The Bottom Of The Ocean》
 - 《Memorial》
-- ❤《Your Hand In Mine》
+- 👍《Your Hand In Mine》
 ### The Seven Mile Journey
 ### Industries Of The Blind
 #### 《Chapter One: Had We Known Better》
-- ❤《I just wanted to make you something beautiful》
+- 👍《I just wanted to make you something beautiful》
 - 《Waiting and waltzing in airport terminals》
-- ❤《The light weren't that bright, but our eyes were so tired》
+- 👍《The light weren't that bright, but our eyes were so tired》
 ### Sleepmakeswaves
 #### 《In Today Already Walks Tomorrow》
-- ❤《i will write peace on your wings and you will fly over the world》
+- 👍《i will write peace on your wings and you will fly over the world》
 - 《exits to nowhere》
-- ❤《one day you will teach me to let go of my fears》
+- 👍《one day you will teach me to let go of my fears》
-- ❤《so that the children will always shout her name》
+- 👍《so that the children will always shout her name》
 - 《It's Dark, It's Cold, It's Winter》
 - 《what we cannot speak of, must be passed over in silence》
 ### Pg.Lost